james-jw/xq-promise/README.md

 That is a clear advantage!
 Playing around with ``compute size`` and ``max forks``, which I will introduce shortly, I have been able to get this even lower, to around 2 seconds!!

 ### fork
 In addition to `fork-join` is the simple `fork` method.
-The fork method operates much like `defer`, in that it returns a promise which may accept callbacks.
-Unlike defer however, the work is executed immediately in a new thread as opposed to being deferred for later execution.
+The fork method operates much like `defer`, in that it returns a promise which accepts callbacks.
+Unlike defer however, the work its provided is executed immediately in a new thread.
+This is as opposed to being deferred for later execution.

 For example, lets imagine we want to optimize the performance of a web response.
-During the processing an external API is queries as well as other internal processing.
-The internal call is not dependend on the external call until the end and thus these operations can run in parrallel.
+During the processing, an external API is queried in addition other internal processing.
+The internal call is not dependend on the external call, until the end, and thus these operations can run in parrallel:

 ```xquery
 let $request := http:send-request($req, ?)